-This post contains an affiliate link.
-This means that if you click the link and make a purchase, I will receive a small commission.
+This post contains affiliate links.
+This means that if you click on a link and make a purchase from Amazon, I will make a small commission.
 This does not affect the cost to you.
 For more information, please see my disclosures.
 Thank you for supporting my blog!

 Yield: 4-6 servings